 The Battery Terrace (where the cannons are) is accessible by steps only.
 At the lower end there are nine wide steps with no handrail.
 At the upper end there are twelve steps down to the terrace all with 15cm risers.
 Whilst there are no handrails there are railings to one side.
 Access to the upper battlements is via steps at either end, at the south end there are 19 steps each with a 15cm rise and no hand rail.
 At the northern end (Next to Telescope) there are 24 steps all with a 15cm rise and no handrail.
 There are two steps to access the telescope both with a 15cm rise.
 The south terrace overlooking the Farne Islands can be accessed by following the path behind the chapel.
 There is a tarmac path to the west ward where the archaeology takes place and where the Armstrong and Aviation Museum is located.
 This path is steep and wheelchair users would need assistance to ascend.
 The Museum has a 77cm door frame.

 The public areas are equipped with Fire Alarm sounders.
 When they are activated, castle staff implements an evacuation procedure ensuring that those that need support are given it and that the building is clear before the fire services arrive.

 Further handrails will be fitted to those areas that do not already have them.
 An interpretation project will be implemented to ensure that all current and future interpretation will meet at least the basic requirements.

 We value your feedback and hope to make your visit to Bamburgh welcoming and enjoying to all visitors.
-Should you have any feedback on either this statement or any other aspect of visiting Bamburgh Castle then please contact Visitor Services Manager Will Douglas.
+Should you have any feedback on either this statement or any other aspect of visiting Bamburgh Castle then please contact Visitor Services Manager James Boyd.

 Bamburgh Castle, Bamburgh Northumberland NE69 7DF Email: [email protected] Telephone: 01668 214 208